cesanta/mongoose/examples/stm32/nucleo-f746zg-baremetal/README.md

 # Baremetal webserver on NUCLEO-F746ZG

-This firmware uses experimental TCP/IP stack of the Mongoose Network Library, which implements the following:
+This firmware uses MIP, an experimental TCP/IP stack of the Mongoose Network Library, which implements the following:

 - A complete [HTTP device dashboard](../../device-dashboard) with: